cntzoufras/surveycat_api/README.md

 # surveycat
-Surveymonkey alternative for my undergraduate thesis
+Surveymonkey alternative as a project for my undergraduate thesis